 3. Underline each of the reasons why you succeeded.

-4. Write the biggest professional failure or challenge of 2012.
+4. Write the biggest professional failure or challenge of this year.
 You are the only one who will see this so be honest.
 Did you fail to get a promotion?
 Struggle with a relationship at work?
 Miss your income goals for the year?

 5. Next to that failure, write down the main reason that led to it.
 If you were overwhelmed at work, did it stem from challenges with delegation.
 Or if you missed out on a promotion or a big sale; was it because you were afraid to ask for it?